lukehutch/Producer/README.md

 ## Usage example

-This example sets up a bounded queue of size `5`, and submits the integers `0` to `19` inclusive to the queue from the `Producer`.
+This example sets up a bounded queue of size `5`, and submits the integers `0` to `19` inclusive to the queue from the producer (launched in a new thread).
+These are then printed out by the consumer (the main thread).

-These are then printed out by the `Consumer`.
+Since the queue size is smaller than the number of submitted items, the producer will block once the queue is full.
+The consumer will block on `hasNext()` when the queue is empty, as long as the producer is still running.

 ### Inner class syntax